fluxendd/fluxend/README.md

 cd fluxton
 make setup
    ```
+This might take a while during first run.
 This will start two Docker containers:

 - **Database Container**: A Postgres database to store your data.
 - **Fluxton Server**: A backend server running on port 80.